w3f/polkadot-wiki/docs/learn-common-good-chains.md

 ## Overview

-"Common Good" parachains are parachain slots reserved for functionality that benefits the the ecosystem as a whole.
+"Common Good" parachains are parachain slots reserved for functionality that benefits the ecosystem as a whole.
 By allocating a subset of parachain slots to common good chains, the entire network can realize the benefit of valuable parachains that would otherwise be underfunded due to the free-rider problem.
 They are not allocated via the parachain auction process, but by the